WordPress as Persistent Memory for AI Agents

 <!-- Schedule, availability, things the agent should know about how you work -->

 MEMORY.md is the agent’s accumulated knowledge — facts, decisions, lessons, context that builds up over time.
+It lives in the agent layer alongside SOUL.md.
 Structure it for scanability:

 • Use clear section headers — the agent needs to find relevant info quickly